trendscenter/gift/doc/updates/README.md

 - Batch fix for head motion variables
 - GIFT will pick the batch file TR for DFNC processing if if TR is different in the parameter file
 - Corrected icasso figures plots out as they should when clicking button [Results Summary]
-- T-test added to sbm
+- T-test added to SBM
 - ROI based FC stats summary is now saved
 - Plotting components faster
 - Trilinear interpolation for the display of function on the structural template (icatb_default.m)